rocas777/Bomberman/docs/README.md

 >If we have time we were also thinking about integrating power-ups like getting an extra life or invulnerability for x amount of time.

+## Design

+### 1. Code Architecture
+#### The problem
+>On the very first class when we started to plan out the code, one of the main debates we had was on how to structure the code.
+Initially we just made different classes that would do everything related to them and put them into packages according to their category (for example: we had a class "Monster" that would manipulate and draw himself.
+It did work but it wasn't very clean, could be hard to read for other people and this way of coding clearly violates the Single Responsibility Principle.
+#### The design
+>In order to solve this issue, we adopted the MVC (Model - View - Controller) pattern.
+Doing so would turn our mess into an organized and easier to read  code.
+We also benefict from the fact that changing or adding features is very much simpler.
+The way we implemented this